-Susan Anderson, M.D.
-(1870-1960) – One of Colorado’s earliest women doctors, Susan Anderson, better known as “Doc Susy”, is a member of the Colorado Women’s Hall of Fame.
+One of Colorado’s earliest women doctors, Susan Anderson, better known as “Doc Susy,” is a member of the Colorado Women’s Hall of Fame.

-Anderson moved to Denver but had a tough time securing patients as people were reluctant to see a woman doctor in those times, and there was an abundance of doctors already established.
+Anderson moved to Denver but had a tough time securing patients as people were reluctant to see a woman doctor in those times, and many doctors were already established.
 She then moved to Greeley, Colorado, where she worked as a nurse for six years.
 During her time there, she was diagnosed with tuberculosis.

-Needing a more cold and dry climate for her illness, Anderson made the decision to move to Fraser, Colorado in 1907.
-Sitting at an elevation of over 8,500 feet, the area was certainly cold and dry.
-Susan was most concerned with getting her disease under control and didn’t open a practice, nor even tell people that she was a doctor.
+Needing a more cold and dry climate for her illness, Anderson decided to move to Fraser, Colorado, in 1907.
+The area was certainly cold and dry at an elevation of over 8,500 feet.
+Susan was most concerned with controlling her disease and didn’t open a practice or tell people that she was a doctor.

-However, word soon got out and the locals began to ask for her advice on various ailments, which soon led to her practicing her skills once again.
+However, word soon got out, and the locals began asking for her advice on various ailments, which soon led to her practicing her skills again.
 Her reputation spread as she treated families, ranchers, loggers, railroad workers, and even an occasional horse or cow, which was not uncommon at the time.

-The vast majority of her patients required her to make house calls, though she never owned a horse or a car.
-Instead, she dressed in layers, wore high hip boots, and trekked through deep snows and freezing temperatures to reach her patients.
+Most of her patients required her to make house calls, though she never owned a horse or a car.
+Instead, she dressed in layers, wore high-hip boots, and trekked through deep snows and freezing temperatures to reach her patients.

 During the many years that “Doc Susie,” which she familiarly became known as, practiced in the high mountains of Grand County, one of her busiest times was during the Influenza Pandemic of 1918-19.
-Like people all over the world, Fraser locals also became sick in great numbers, and Dr. Anderson found herself rushing from one deathbed to the next.
+Like people worldwide, Fraser locals also became sick in great numbers, and Dr. Anderson found herself rushing from one deathbed to the next.

 Dr. Anderson would also become the County Coroner during her time in Fraser.

-Unlike physicians of today, Susan Anderson never became “rich” practicing her skills, as she was often paid in firewood, food, services and other items that could be bartered.
+Unlike today’s physicians, Susan Anderson never became “rich” practicing her skills, as she was often paid in firewood, food, services, and other items that could be bartered.
 Doc Susie continued to practice in Fraser until 1956.
 She died in Denver on April 16, 1960, and was buried in Cripple Creek, Colorado.